Treasurer Hunt Directions: “PivotTable”

 An exercise to build skills and apply them in a real-life situation.

-Go to www.Tech-Talk.com…
+1. Go to www.Tech-Talk.com…

-Search by Keywords: pivot table
+2. Search by the Keywords: pivot table

 NOTE: You’ll use info in this article for all steps below.

 - Read this article and watch the video.

 - Learn the new terminology you’ll need in Pivot Tables.

 - See how Microsoft explains the new concepts and how a pivot table is created.